As a new job seeker, there are many things you need to know! Landing a new job requires you refresh your job search skills to keep up with the times.

 Managers are always being asked to do more with less, and you don’t want to be the one to get axed just because you didn’t feel like you should have to talk about your successes.
 A good manager should know, right?
 But when tough decisions need to be made, managers only know what they’ve been told.
 That is up to you!

 4. Don’t Get Weeded Out.
 Get Referred In

 Applying to jobs through job boards is so alluring.
 You simply send your resume electronically (or fill out the online application), and you’re hired, right?
 Wrong.
 Applications flood the company’s system and recruiters quickly sift through the keyword selected candidates.
-Your odds of being chosen for a pre-screening phone conversation are slim.
+As a new job seeker, you should know that your odds of being chosen for a pre-screening phone conversation are slim.